pgollangi/google-bigquery-datasource/README.md

       authenticationType: gce
 ```

+## Importing queries created with DoiT International BigQuery DataSource plugin

+For everyone using Grafana 8.5+, it’s possible to import queries created with the DoiT International BigQuery community plugin by simply changing the data source to Grafana BigQuery.
+Please note that queries will be imported as raw SQL queries.

 ## Query the data source

 The query editor allows you to query Google BigQuery datasource.
 Queries can contain macros which simplify syntax and allow for dynamic parts.